David-OConnor/plascad/README.md

 one or more primer end as not having a fixed starting point, and providing more-than-expected nucleotides of the matching sequence on this end.
 The end point can then be adjusted to optimize primer qualities.

 When both ends are marked as tunable, PlasCAD assumes this primer is for attaching two DNA fragments together, as in SLIC and FC cloning.

+#### Note on TM calculations
+Melting temperature (TM) can be a difficult to accurately estimate, and depends on parameters specific to the master mix used during PCR.
+This program uses nearest-neighbor dH and dS calculations, augmented with salt compensation.
+Its results are generally close to those provided by [IDT](https://www.idtdna.com) and [Biopython](https://biopython.org/) with default parameters.
+Its results are generally lower than those used by SnapGene and AmplifX, largely due to the way salt compensation is handled.
+See the *Calculations used* section at the bottom of this readme for more information.

 ![Primer view screenshot](screenshots/primers_aug_24.png)